What Is Ethereum 2.0?

 The Beacon Chain

 The Beacon Chain is how the future Ethereum network will be coordinated and will be the one that introduces Proof-of-Stake into the network.
-It will set up the shard chains that improve speed of transactions and make the network larger.
-The Beacon Chain is the base of a more ‘secure, sustainable and scalable Ethereum.’
+It will set up the shard chains that improve the speed of transactions and make the network larger.
+The Beacon Chain is the base of a more secure, sustainable, and scalable Ethereum.
 It will manage old Ethereum, the mainnet, into the Proof-of-Stake system.

-Across 64 chains, the shard chains will expand the network’s load and make for ‘endless scalability’ post-merge, keeping node requirements low.
-Sharding, in computer science parlance, is a way to ‘split a database horizontally’.
-In Ethereum, this will make the load more manageable for a network, increasing the amount of transactions per second and reducing network congestion in these fresh chains, ‘or shards’.
-The projected transactions per second (tps) will be 100,000 tps, compared to the 10-15 transactions per second of Ethereum now.
+Across 64 chains, the shard chains will expand the network’s load and make for an˜endless scalability post-merge, keeping node requirements low.
+Sharding, in computer science parlance, is a way to split a database horizontally.
+In Ethereum, this will make the load more manageable for a network, increasing the number of transactions per second and reducing network congestion in these fresh chains or shards.
+The projected transactions per second (tps) will be 100,000 tps compared to the 10-15 transactions per second of Ethereum now.
 This is known as Shard Chain Version 1: data availability.
 Shard Chain Version 2: code execution will give a lot more features to shards, like smart contract execution and account management.

 Ethereum is the largest platform for the creation of decentralized applications.
 After its implementation, DeFi applications like Aave and Compound will be easier to run.
 If decentralized financial tools need USD 100 to make a single transaction, not many will believe in decentralized protocols as an alternative to mainstream finance.
 Also, if it takes that amount to sell a piece of digital property or artwork, one would wonder about the widespread use of it all.
 Ethereum serenity will attempt to cure these problems.

-With all the funding and intelligence being put into its continued development, as well as its army of fans and developers, Ethereum will most likely stay in relevance in blockchain for years, if not decades, to come.
+With all the funding and intelligence being put into its continued development, as well as its army of fans and developers, Ethereum will most likely stay relevant in blockchain for years, if not decades, to come.
 Ethereum Serenity, or Ethereum 2.0, will be the test to see if Ethereum will continue its use-dominance over other protocols.
-Only time will tell if an ‘Ethereum-killer’ will finally slay the mystical beast or if Ethereum continues to be the main network of decentralized applications.
+Only time will tell if an Ethereum-killer will finally slay the mystical beast or if Ethereum continues to be the main network of decentralized applications.